xiaowu417/xiaowu417.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm Xiao Wu (吴骁), a second-year master's student at the School of Cyber Science and Engineering, Huazhong University of Science and Technology (HUST) advised by [Prof. Cai Fu](https://scholar.google.com/citations?user=FK3_guAAAAAJ&hl=en&oi=ao).
-Before that, I earned my bachelor's degree from Huazhong University of Science and Technology in 2023.
+I'm Xiao Wu (吴骁), a second year master student in the School of Cyber Science and Engineering at Huazhong University of Science and Technology advised by [Prof. Cai Fu](http://faculty.hust.edu.cn/fucai/zh_CN/index.htm).
+I earned my bachelor’s degree from the same university in 2023.

-My research has focused on has focused on software testing and security, including **WebAssembly**, **Fuzzing**, and **Symbolic Execution**.
+My research has focused on software testing and security, particularly in **WebAssembly** and **Kernel**.
 Additionally, I am highly interested in the integration of existing AI technologies, including large language models and reinforcement learning, into software engineering and security research.
+# :newspaper: News
+> **2025.03.20:** I will be joining [Prof. Shaohua Li](https://shao-hua-li.github.io/)'s group at The Chinese University of Hong Kong in the second half of the year.
+See you in Hong Kong!

+>**2025.01.20:** One paper accpted by WWW'25.
+Sydney awaits us in May!

-# :notebook: Educations
+# :notebook: Education
-- *2023.09 - (now) 2026.06*, Huazhong University of Science of Technology
+- *2023.09 - 2026.06*, Huazhong University of Science of Technology, Wuhan, China
 <br>Master, Cyber Science and Engineering

-- *2019.09 - 2023.06*, Huazhong University of Science of Technology
+- *2019.09 - 2023.06*, Huazhong University of Science of Technology, Wuhan, China
 <br>Bachelor, Cyber Science and Engineering

 # :page_with_curl: Publications